webdriverio/webdriverio/website/blog/2020-03-26-webdriverio-v6-released.md

 })
 ```

-We have integrated Puppeteer so you can run "cross browser" tests on Chrome, Firefox (Nightly) and Chromium Edge.
-Note that the term cross browser is used with quotation marks here.
-A lot of automation tools today advertise their cross browser support while not being really honest about what it actually means.
+We have integrated Puppeteer so you can run "cross-browser" tests on Chrome, Firefox (Nightly) and Chromium Edge.
+Note that the term cross-browser is used with quotation marks here.
+A lot of automation tools today advertise their cross-browser support while not being really honest about what it actually means.
 All Chromium based browser like Google Chrome, Chromium Edge or Electron based apps use the identical engine under the hood.
 It is questionable that there is much value testing on multiple Chromium based browser.
 In addition to that the support for Firefox is and will be experimental as it was implemented in an ad-hoc effort by a team at Mozilla which hasn't committed to bring it out of its experimental state and continue support for it.

 We have not planned to integrate [Playwright](https://github.com/microsoft/playwright) as we can not affort to download their custom build browsers every time someone installs WebdriverIO.
 We will observe its development and might consider an integration at some point.

-The WebdriverIO team wants to emphasize that it continues to be invested in WebDriver as an automation standard which is till today the only true cross browser automation protocol.
+The WebdriverIO team wants to emphasize that it continues to be invested in WebDriver as an automation standard which is till today the only true cross-browser automation protocol.
 We will always prefer a standards based solution that has been developed by a diverse group of people representing the industry at large.

 ### How to Update?